 The fourth segment was with Robin Rinaldi, author of The Wild Oats Project.
 The book is a memoir of the year that she and her husband allowed each other an open marriage.
 It didn't end happily; she admits they did it wrong, and as a result they wound up divorcing.
 But even she came off as altogether poly-positive and relatable.

-• One of the guests, Stephen Snyder — whom Today may have recruited to voice a religious counterpoint — has published a glowing article about the show, his fellow guests, and the polyamory option on YourTango.:
+• One of the guests, Stephen Snyder — whom Today may have recruited to voice a religious counterpoint — has published on YourTango a glowing article about the show, his fellow guests, and the polyamory option:

 Monogamy Vs. Non-Monogamy: Is A Polyamorous Relationship Right For You?

 How to know what's best for you and your partner.

 When the email from NBC Today arrived last week, I knew this was going to be an interesting ride.